Friday, August 29, 2008

 4. Nicest walks in Dublin area are Bray to Greystones or path around Howth Head

-7.Take boat from Doolin to Inis Oirr ( if weather permits in Nov)
+7.Take boat from Doolin to Inis Oirr (if weather permits)

-8. See Cliffs of Moher and St Brighid’s well on road to liscannor.
+8. See the Cliffs of Moher and St Brighid’s well on road to Liscannor.

 9.Have a pint in Liscannor.

-10. Or skip 6-10, see Yeats Tower , Coole Park and Kilmacduagh monastic ruins outside Gort and onto Galway for a day/night around town.
+10. Or if you are a Yeat's fan, skip 6-10, go to Yeats Tower, Coole Park and Kilmacduagh monastic ruins outside Gort and onto Galway for an evening around town.

 11. Returning to Dublin detour to Strokestown for Famine Museum.
 If time permits detour later to take in Fore Monastery ruins near Castlepollard in Co Longford.